thehen/decentraland-unlock-integration/README.md

 2. Run `dcl start` or `dcl build` so the dependencies are correctly installed.

+> Note: After running `dcl start` you must have Metamask or Dapper open and you must add the following string to the end of the URL: `&ENABLE_WEB3`

 3. Import the library into the scene's script.
 Add this line at the start of your `game.ts` file, or any other TypeScript files that require it:

 ```typescript